15.8 C

 Creaminess

-• Criteria: A subjective quality referring to how seamlessly the out-of-focus areas merge, often used interchangeably with smoothness but can also refer to the density of the blur.
+• Criteria: A subjective quality referring to how seamlessly the out-of-focus areas merge, often used interchangeably with smoothness, but can also refer to the density of the blur.

 • Related Lens Specifications: Focal length, aperture size, lens optical design.